 During June 2015 and July 2015, stockholders holding a majority of the voting power of the outstanding voting stock of the Company, as well as the Company's Board of Directors, acted by written consent to approve an amendment to the Company's Articles of Incorporation to increase the number of authorized shares of common stock from (a) 200,000,000 to 500,000,000 and (b) 500,000,000 to 1,500,000,000, respectively.
+The aforementioned amendments by the Company were done to remain in compliance with the Company's contractual obligations with its debtholders to maintain an adequate number of reserved shares.

-However, as of September 30th, 2015, the Company was not in compliance with the Company's ongoing contractual obligations with its debtholders.
-The Company has not received any notices to this effect and continues to work with its debtholders to come into compliance.
+However, as of December 31, 2015, the Company was not in compliance with the Company's contractual obligations with its debtholders.
+The Company has not received any notices of default and continues to work with its debtholders to remain in compliance.
+The Company can obtain compliance with its debtholders by, (i) repayment of the Company's debt to reduce the number of reserved shares required to be maintained by the Company, and/or (ii) increase the authorized share amount to an adequate number.